Keith Smith (basketball)

-Keith LeWayne Smith (born March 9, 1964) is an American former shooting guard who played in the National Basketball Association (NBA).
+Keith LeWayne Smith (born March 9, 1964) is an American former basketball player who played in the National Basketball Association (NBA).

 Biography

 Smith was born in Flint, Michigan and graduated from West Covina High School in West Covina, California.
 He played college basketball at Loyola Marymount University.
 He was awarded All-Conference First-Team Honors in 1984, 1985, and 1986 while attending Loyola Marymount University.

-Smith was drafted by the Milwaukee Bucks in the second round of the 1986 NBA Draft and spent the following season with the team.
+Smith was drafted by the Milwaukee Bucks in the second round of the 1986 NBA draft and spent the following season with the team.
 He played one season in the NBA.

 In 2000 Smith was inducted into the Athletic Hall of Fame at Loyola Marymount University.

 Smith is currently a head coach for Hamady High School's lady hawk basketball team where he has won back to back class c state titles in 2009 and 2010.